Steps to cancel a check

-Whether you made an error on a personal check or a check has gone missing, here are the steps to put a stop on it.
+Whether you made an error writing a personal check or a check has gone missing, here are the steps to make sure it's cancelled correctly.

 First, review your transaction history by looking at your online banking to see whether the check may have cleared.
 Then, call your bank's customer service number to verify the check’s status.
 If it has not cleared, you still have time to cancel it.

 If you’re canceling a check due to a clerical error on your part, notify the recipient that you’ll be stopping the check and sending a new one.

 Next, request a stop payment order on the check by notifying your bank either online, through its mobile app, over the phone or at a branch.
 You’ll need to provide:

 - The exact amount the check was written for.

 - The recipient the check was made payable to.